Extending Your Travel Nurse Contract

 Confronting your unit manager or other coworkers on your unit about the decision won’t help anyone involved, and it’s always best to leave each medical facility you work at on a good note.

 Remember: even if you weren’t granted an extension, this doesn’t mean that you may not need to rely on them for a recommendation or good word down the line!

 Finally, while this news can be disappointing, it also serves as a great reminder to always have a plan B. Extending a travel nurse contract, while usually an ideal situation, is by no means guaranteed.
 Having another option underway not only helps with your future travel nurse contract negotiations, it gives you peace of mind should life throw an unpleasant curveball your way.

-Create a free Trusted profile to set your preferences and view all available travel nurse jobs in your specialty.
+Create a free Trusted profile to set your preferences and view all available travel nursing jobs in your specialty.